media, information, the contemporary

 Trickster City is an aphoristic and playful meander by authors in search of a new language that expresses the profound uncertainties and delicately realised joys of life in the city.

-All the authors are in their twenties, and live in neighbourhoods across the city, including LNJP colony in Central Delhi, Dakshinpuri in South Delhi and Sawda-Ghevra, a new resettlement colony at the northern frontier of the city.
-They have been associated for different durations with the Cybermohalla labs set by up Ankur Society for Alternatives in Education and Sarai–CSDS in different neighbourhoods in Delhi.
+All the authors are in their twenties and live in neighborhoods across the city, including the LNJP colony in Central Delhi, Dakshinpuri in South Delhi, and Sawda-Ghevra, a new resettlement colony at the northern frontier of the city.
+They have been associated for different durations with the Cybermohalla labs set by the Ankur Society for Alternatives in Education and Sarai–CSDS in different neighborhoods in Delhi.

 Publication